Estrogen-Rocks/estrogen-rocks.github.io/misc.md

 -
 +Mannerisms
 Create a character you want to emulate.
 Small dainty woman?
 Confident woman?
- Austere man?
-Friendly man?
 Do things to help you get into character.
 Watch movies.
 Listen to music.
 Recite lines from movies.

 Keep your feet close together when walking or sitting.